hakirot/replicant/README.md

 ## INSTALLATION

 This repository is for local testing with a QEMU/KVM virtual environment and Packer.
-To run the live installation, run the following steps:
+To run a live installation, perform the following:

 - From the first prompt within the Arch Live Boot Image, configure a connection to the web, then run:

     curl cachecoyotes.com/replicate | bash

 cachecoyotes.com/replicate is a mirror to the release currenlty hosted by Akamai.

 Enjoy!